Postdoc at Health

 All postdocs at Health are expected to familiarise themselves with the services provided by AU Career PhD & JR and as a minimum participate in "Strategic Career Thinking for Junior Researchers" (workshop lasting approx. three hours).

 All employees at Health are ultimately responsible for their own careers.
 This also applies to postdocs, who are encouraged to reflect on their career aspirations and career opportunities and to work actively with competency development: Should I look for more teaching experience?
 Research dissemination?
 Do I need to publish more?
 Do I lack specific academic skills?
 Do my personal competencies support my career aspirations?
-Tools for reflection can be found at AU Career PhD & JR – where you can also access resources such as the Vitae Researcher Development Framework – and on EURAXESS.
+Tools for reflection can be found at AU Career PhD & JR – where you can also access to external resources.

 Health also has its own template for a personal development and career plan.
 The template can be used for independent reflection and as a basis for your dialogue on aligning expectations and career development dialogue.
 Using the template is voluntary.